-- a.
-Tetracycline 500mg PO, 4 times a day for 14 days. - 2.
-If patient is pregnant or HIV-infected, - a.
+- b.
+If history of allergy to penicillin, Doxycycline 100 mg PO, 2 times a day for 14 days.
+NOTE: Do not give doxycycline to lactating client; client must decide to discontinue breastfeeding or receive alternative regimen. - 2.
+If client is pregnant or HIV-infected, - a.
 Benzathine Penicillin G, 2.4 million units IM, once.
 OR - b.
-If history of allergy to penicillin, the patient must be referred for skin testing and possible desensitization and subsequent treatment with penicillin.
+If history of allergy to penicillin, the client must be referred for skin testing and possible desensitization and subsequent treatment with penicillin.